elyscape/ec2-take-snapshots-lambda/README.md

 SNAPSHOT_TAGS - Dictionary of tags to apply to the created snapshots. eg. {'key': 'value'} or {'key1': 'value1', 'key2': 'value2', ...}

-REGION - AWS region in which the volumes exist eg. "us-east-1"
+REGIONS - AWS regions in which the volumes exist eg. ["us-east-1"]

 ## Configure Lambda function
 ### IAM Role Policy